Azure Active Directory Overview

-Azure AD is a modern, REST-based service that offers possibilities for identity and access control for your cloud environment.
+Azure AD is a modern authentication service that allows you to implement identity and access control solutions for your cloud environment.

-Azure AD is an identity provider in the cloud that can easily be integrated with your local Active Directory environment.
+Azure AD is an identity provider in the cloud that can easily be integrated with your on-prem Active Directory deployment.

 - Azure AD Overview

 - Add a custom domain to Azure AD

 - LAB: Azure Active Directory Overview